ccqpein/code_it_later_hs/README.md

 ## Next ##

-ocaml looks like not very convenient for using parallel.
-I will try parallel in this haskell version for practice.
+~~ocaml looks like not very convenient for using parallel.
+I will try parallel in this haskell version for practice.~~

+I do not use parallel, I make it concurrency with mutil-core, and it is good enough.